 If you are aiming for an overall amazing quality backpacking sleeping bag, the Feathered Friends Swift 20 is without a doubt the best sleeping bag that I have ever slept in.

-I understand though that many hikers and travelers are looking for something a little cheaper - The REI Siesta 30 Sleeping Bag is a steal at $85 and if you don't mind the extra weight it's a solid choice.
+I understand though that many hikers and travelers are looking for something a little cheaper - The REI Siesta 30 Sleeping Bag is a steal at $85 and if you don't mind the extra weight it's a solid choice and is definitely one of the best backpacking sleeping bags.

 Need More Inspiration?